bodowd/duckdb_rdkit/README.md

 > [!IMPORTANT]
 > The duckdb_rdkit molecule representation has additional metadata and cannot
 > be read directly by RDKit.
 You will get an error.
+You can use `mol_to_rdkit_mol`
+> to convert the duckdb_rdkit molecule representation into one that is RDKit compatible.

 - Currently, can only be created from a SMILES in a variety of ways: inserting a valid SMILES string into a column that expects Mol, type conversion such as 'CC'::mol, or the mol_from_smiles function.